 The largest of KOIN’s holdings are tangential plays like chipmaker Nvidia (NVDA), which is well known for creating the hardware used by cryptocurrency miners.
 KOIN is in position to give investors an easy way to play the growth in cryptocurrencies – without the volatility of owning actual bitcoin.

-For specific stock picks in the fintech, crypto, cybersecurity and the mobile payments space, consider trying my Cabot Explorer advisory today, where I have an average gain of 240% on my current recommendations.
+For specific stock picks in the fintech, crypto, cybersecurity and the mobile payments space, consider trying my Cabot Explorer advisory today.

 *This post has been updated from an original version, published in 2020.